BEASTS OF LEGEND

 Credit: Ramon Vloon

-The myth gained widespread popularity in the early 20th century when some defining features of the monster emerged, such as its immense size and long, dinosaur-like neck.
-To this day, brave adventurers still dare to explore the waters of Loch Ness in Scotland in the hope of encountering this elusive creature.
+The myth gained popularity in the early 20th century when some features of the monster became famous, such as its huge size and long, dinosaur-like neck.
+To this day, some adventurers still dare to explore the waters of Loch Ness in Scotland, hoping to encounter the monster.

 Bashe